 1. Antelope vs. Deer – Appearance.

-One of the most obvious differences between these two is their headgear.
-Antelope actually have a set of permanent horns instead of antlers, which grow on both sexes.
-These horns come in a variety of shapes.
-They can be straight, curved, ridged, or twisty, but they never branch out.
-They are primarily used for defense, such as fighting off threats from predators during combat or rivals within their own herd.
+One of the most easily identifiable differences between these two is simply their headgear.
+Antelope has a pair of permanent horns, not antlers, which grow in both sexes.
+These come in several shapes: straight, curved, ridged, and twisty-but never branched.
+They are mainly used for defense, such as fighting off threats from predators during combat or rivals within their herd.

-Deer, on the other hand, have antlers that shed in the winter and regrow in the spring.
-These antlers grow only on males and are primarily used to impress the opposite sex as well as to demonstrate dominance over potential male counterparts during the mating season.
+Deer on the other hand have antlers that shed during winter and grow during spring.
+They are only present in males and are mainly used for attracting the opposite sex as well as establishing dominance over other potential males during mating season.

 2. Antelope vs. Deer – Size.